30. August 2015 bis 4. September 2015

 Andreas Herten (Forschungszentrum Jülich)

-Dr Elisabetta Prencipe (IKP Forschungszentrum Juelich) Ms Lu Cao (IKP1, Forschungszentrum Juelich)
+Dr. Elisabetta Prencipe (IKP Forschungszentrum Juelich) Frau Lu Cao (IKP1, Forschungszentrum Juelich)